NCBTMB approved for 12.5 CEs

-Get 10% off all streaming videos!
+Get 20% off all streaming videos through December 15!
 Discount is automatically applied at checkout.

 Experience happens first at the cellular level and then is recorded in the nervous system.
 Embodiment is grounded in our cells’ awareness of themselves.
 It is a direct experience.
 There are no intermediate steps or translations.
 There is no guide.
 There is no witness.
 There is the fully known consciousness of the experienced moment initiated from the cells themselves.
 In this instance, the brain is the last to know.
 There is complete knowing.
 There is peaceful comprehension.
 Out of this embodiment process emerges feeling, sensing, thinking, witnessing, understanding, compassion, and healing.
 The source of this process is free; it is love.